cseanburns/systems-librarianship/src/6c-install-koha.md

 The staff interface provides access to its modules, including cataloging, patron management, and so forth.
 The public interface provides access to Koha's OPAC.
-We wil configure Koha to use different [ports][ports_wiki] for the staff and public interfaces.
+We will explicitly configure Koha and Apache to use different [ports][ports_wiki] for the staff and public interfaces.
 Specifically, we will configure Koha to access the staff interface through port 8080 and the public interface through port 8081.